How Hitler's Blitzkrieg Tactic Shocked the Allies in WWII

 Kirchubel says that Blitzkrieg was inspired by old-school Prussian ideas of indirect warfare — not fighting the opponent "strength against strength," but exploiting weaknesses instead.
 To compare warfare to a boxing match, Blitzkrieg is the one-two punch that quickly knocks your opponent to the mat, not a drawn-out, 12-round decision.

-"Blitzkrieg was fast, it was furious, it was accurate and it did the job," says King.
+"Blitzkrieg was fast, it was furious, it was accurate and it did the job," says Martin.

 A key component of Blitzkrieg was a flexible command-and-control structure within the German army.
 Early in the war, Hitler had full faith in his generals, especially Erwin Rommel and Heinz Guderian, so the Fuhrer didn't have to personally authorize every attack plan.
 In turn, those generals delegated authority in battle to lower-ranking field officers so they could quickly react to changing conditions on the ground.